questionmark2k/rnoh/docs/codegen-design-doc.md

 - APP_DEVELOPER
 - PACKAGE_DEVELOPER

+## User Stories
+- As an APP_DEVELOPER, I don't want to think about code generation, so that I can focus on my application code.
+- As an APP_DEVELOPER, I want to generate code for my turbo modules and fabric components, so that I don't need to touch CPP.
+- As a PACKAGE_DEVELOPER, I want to partially generate code, so that I can provide my CPP turbo modules.

 ## Design
 CODEGEN will be provided by the `react-native-harmony-cli` package.
 The code should be written in such a way that a potential extraction to `react-native-harmony-codegen` package should be easy. `@react-native/codegen` will be used to extract information from an APP_PROJECT.
 Due to lack of the eTS and CPP AST NPM packages, the template-based approach is preferable.
 CODEGEN will leverage NodeJS, because it is already used by `react-native-harmony-cli`, and NodeJS can be run on MacOS, Windows and Linux.